cerfcast/teaparty/README.md

 Options:
       --stateless              Run teaparty in stateless mode.
-      --heartbeat <HEARTBEAT>  Specify hearbeat message target and interval (in seconds) as [IP]@[Seconds] -h, --help                   Print help
+      --heartbeat <HEARTBEAT>  Specify hearbeat message target and interval (in seconds) as [IP]@[Seconds] --link-layer             Run teaparty in link-layer mode.
+  -h, --help                   Print help
 ```

+Some TLVs (see below) need access to link-layer information about the test packet.
+Capturing such information is not possible using traditional BSD-socket-like methods.
+When the Reflector runs in _link-layer mode_, it will listen for test packets by acting as a packet capturing system.
+While this feature will allow the Reflector to handle
+more TLVs, it may also cause additional overhead.

 **Monitoring**